codificador10/GithubCodeFlow/README.md

-Sure, here's the corrected version of the README with the endpoints updated:

----

 # GitHubCodeFlow

 GitHubCodeFlow is a project aimed at facilitating efficient interaction with GitHub repositories, focusing on extracting metadata and managing code-related tasks.
 It leverages FastAPI for API handling, Firebase for authentication, and various tools for parsing codebases and managing metadata.